Shankar-Rajaraman/Getting-and-Cleaning-Data---Project/README.md

 1.)
 X_test, y_test,subject_test,features,activity_labels are all read as table from the home directory.

 2.)
-X_test is converted to "tbl_df"  format ( for easy manipulation and to use group_by & summarize functions later)- 2947 x 561
+X_test is converted to "tbl_df"  format ( for easy manipulation and to use group_by & summarize functions later)- 2947 rows x 561 columns.

 3.)
 X_test is  assigned column names from features table -- 561 variables

 4.)
 Only the variables that contain "mean()" and "std()" are selected from the features table as "meannames" and "stdnames".

 5.)
 X_test is subsetted with only the column names from "meannames" and "stdnames".
 After this X_test contains only the mean/std variables--66 variable in total.

 6.)
 Prepend (use cbind)the subject_test and activity_labels to X_test--has 2947 rows and 68 columns.

 7.)
 Label the the first 2 column names as "Subject" and "Activity".